Broken Hill Mosque

-Broken Hill Mosque is a heritage-listed mosque and museum at Buck Street, Broken Hill, City of Broken Hill, New South Wales, Australia.
+The Broken Hill Mosque is a heritage-listed former Afghani mosque and now museum, located at Buck Street, Broken Hill, in the Far West of New South Wales, Australia.
 It was built by Afghan cameleers.
 It is also known as Mohammedan Mosque and Afghan Mosque.
 The property is owned by Broken Hill City Council.
 It was added to the New South Wales State Heritage Register on 23 April 2010.

 History

 Wiljakali land

 There were some fifteen groups of Aboriginal people traditionally living in the huge area bisected by the Darling River in the western plains of NSW.
 The principal group around Broken Hill was the Wiljakali.
 Their occupation of the area is thought to have been intermittent due to the scarcity of water.
 The same scarcity of water made the area unattractive for European occupiers and traditional Aboriginal ways of life continued longer there than in many other parts of NSW, into the 1870s.
 However, mobility was essential to life in the mallee and sandhills, and as Aboriginal people were increasingly deprived of the full range of their traditional options, they were obliged to come into stations or missions in times of drought to avoid starvation.
 By the 1880s, traditional lifestyles were being supplanted by mission lifestyles, with many Aboriginal people also working on stations or within the mining industry.
 With the failure of most of the stations during the 1890s depression, many local Aboriginal groups were again displaced and ended up living in reservations created under the Aborigines' Protection Act of 1909.
 The influenza epidemic of 1919 had a further significant impact upon the indigenous population, as did the twentieth century federal government policy of removing Aboriginal children from their families.